 The WR-3 has a 90-day money back guarantee if you are not satisfied with it and the unit is returned to me in good shape.
 It is exceedingly rare it develops problems under normal use (do be careful about the battery clip wires when attaching a new battery - 9v battery clips are delicate - I have a couple of units in use for over 10 years now without glitches--some of them treated a bit roughly in various backpacks and while traveling.
 The new, more robust whip-antenna and BNC jack has solved many former antenna problems that occurred with the screw-on type and makes it compatible with many whip antennas (including those for 2 meter ham use on an HT) as well.

-If you should experience trouble with the unit within the 90-days, return it for repair it for no-cost (please keep a copy of your invoice!).
+If you should experience trouble with the unit within the 90-days, return it for repair for no-cost (please keep a copy of your invoice!).
 After the 90-day period, we will will fix or/replace it and return it to you for a flat fee of US$30 plus $5.00 shipping (to U.S.), US$7 to CAN; US$15 Overseas.
-Updated October 2010.
+Updated April 2015.

 Now, regarding your PRIVACY: NO personal information you supply (Name, postal and e-mail address, telephone number, etc) will be released to any entity outside of my own company.
 In addition, I myself do not believe in partaking in e-mail 'spamming,' and so you'll never be bothered by sales information from us--in any form after you receive your shipment.
 I deeply respect and desire privacy (being a very private person myself).